nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 *   You have several files to send, but prefer to send them as separated chunks (You have an HTTP proxy that will limit POST size)
 *   You want to upload files as soon as possible and then run the operation when everything has been uploaded on the server (You upload pictures you select from a mobile device)

+{{#> callout type='info' }}

+Since Nuxeo 7.4 the batch upload API has changed to be exposed as a REST resource endpoint.
+The old API using `/site/automation/batch/upload` is deprecated but kept for backward compatibility.

+{{/callout}}

 ## Batch Upload Endpoint

 <div class="table-scroll">